 Defining the Term Antique

-So just how old is an antique?
-The time span set forth by the United States Customs Service, and widely used in the antique field, is an object that is 100 years of age or older.
+A true antique, as defined by the United States Customs Service and most professionals in the antique field, is an object that is 100 years of age or older.
 That bare-bones definition keeps things pretty simple to grasp most of the time.
-The scale slides each year as more and more things fall into the antique range.
+The scale slides each year, of course, as more and more things fall into the antique range.

 If you don’t know exactly when a piece was produced, there will certainly be a little more guesswork involved.
 But, collectors do know that something made in the Edwardian period (roughly 1901 to 1910, but the overall style extended into the teens as well) or older is antique now.
 Learning the characteristics of objects made during different periods such as Arts and Crafts, Art Nouveau, and Art Deco, just to name a few, will help you to unblur the line between antique and vintage.
 It's also good to learn about reproductions and revivals of old styles, especially Victorian and Art Deco.